AdobeDocs/marketo.it-IT/help/marketo/product-docs/administration/additional-integrations/add-google-adwords-as-a-launchpoint-service-with-a-manager-account.md

    ![](assets/add-google-adwords-as-a-launchpoint-service-with-a-manager-11.png)

-1. Deseleziona gli account da non aggiornare.
+1. Deselect accounts you do not want to update.
 Fai clic su **[!UICONTROL Create]**.

    ![](assets/add-google-adwords-as-a-launchpoint-service-with-a-manager-12.png)

-   Ora consulta l&#39;articolo correlato seguente per informazioni su come mappare [!DNL AdWords] conversioni offline nel modello di ricavo.
+   See the Related Article below for how to map [!DNL AdWords] offline conversions in your revenue model.

    >[!MORELIKETHIS]
    >
-   >[Imposta [!DNL Google AdWords] Conversioni nel modello di ricavi con un account Manager](/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/set-google-adwords-conversions-in-the-revenue-model-with-a-manager-account.md){target="_blank"}
+   >[Set [!DNL Google AdWords] Conversions in the Revenue Model with a Manager Account](/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/set-google-adwords-conversions-in-the-revenue-model-with-a-manager-account.md){target="_blank"}